flavienbwk/pgvector-opensearch-benchmark/README.md

 Interpretation :

-- Although pgvector looks insanely faster than OpenSearch, the latter allows querying through different algorithms after ingestion whereas pgvector requires declaring a predetermined one as index.
+- Although pgvector looks a lot faster than OpenSearch, the latter allows querying through different algorithms after ingestion whereas pgvector requires declaring a predetermined one as index.
 However, OpenSearch looks less precise than its competitor.
 - It is worth noting that OpenSearch supports vectors up to 10000 dimensions, which is a lot more than pgvector's 2000 to 4000 dims support.
 - It is worth noting that OpenSearch might be a bit more complex to initially setup while pgvector might be more complex to tune.